Savior Complex

 In January 2019, our brother Tim died from brain cancer.
 He had been declared free from lung cancer only a few short months earlier; so we were shocked he ended up in the hospital in October 2018 with brain cancer from cells that migrated from his lungs.
 We watched him slowly disintegrate.
 He was a victim of paranoid-schizophrenia already, and the confusion caused by his brain cancer accelerated that fear that he was always being watched, followed, threatened.
 It was a sad thing to watch.
 By Christmas 2018 it was apparent that he was quickly declining in health and mental capabilities.
 He was living with our sister, Judy, at the time; he was so afraid of everything that she cancelled all her travel plans for that season and stayed home with him.

 In early January 2019, Tim entered the hospital.
 He was so confused and in pain that he actually felt it best for him to be there.
 We sisters took turns staying with him in the hospital.
-We watched his confusion grow daily, we did what we could to comfort him . . . and we cried.
+We watched his confusion grow daily, we did what we could to comfort him . . . and we cried a lot.

 The day Tim went into Hospice care, two of us who had stayed with him the night before were on either side of his bed weeping.
 He had spent the night picking at something in the air above him and muttering to himself.
 That morning he was so distraught that he cried out, “Y’all, please help me.”
 I cry now thinking about it.
 It was an awful time for us all.
 As we stood by his bed sobbing, two women walked in.
 We thought they were nurses.
 We told them what was happening.
 Turns out, they were Hospice care workers whom the hospital had called to come over and speak with us.

 Tim went to Hospice that day.
 He was somewhat lucid for a couple of days, and then he began to sleep a lot more, occasionally crying out for help.
 Tim wanted to live; we wanted him to live.
-We cried a whole lot as we stood by his bed and watched as his bodily functions began to cease and he stopped eating.
+It broke our hearts as we stood by his bed and watched as his bodily functions began to cease and he stopped eating.
 When I sat beside him the day before he died and stared into his blank, fixed eyes, I knew he was really no longer with us.
-And I wept to see him going, knowing that even though we wanted him to live here on earth with us, that would not be.
+I was heartbroken to see him going, knowing that even though we wanted him to live here on earth with us, that would not be.

 Tim died the next night.
 We had all settled down to rest a bit.
 Dave and I were in one of the waiting rooms lying on the couches when my sister texted a 911 to me.
 I was up and running, getting to Tim just seconds before he breathed his last here on earth and stepped into eternity.
 Strangely, I didn’t cry that night.
 I had done my weeping while he was alive, grieving over all the experiences and life we would no longer celebrate together here on earth.
 Now he was gone, and I knew he was free from the pain, the disease, the confusion, the sadness of this earth.
 So, I celebrated his homegoing, hard as it was to see him leave.